vict-shevchenko/reactive-mobx-form/docs/api/props.md

 Flag that is raised when form is submitting, useful if your submission function is async

 **`submitError` : any**
-If your `onSumit` function returned an rejected promise, the value with what it was rejected will be pushed to `submitError` property
+If your `onSubmit` function returned an rejected promise, the value with what it was rejected will be pushed to `submitError` property

 **`valid` : boolean**
 Flag that represents the validity of the form. **`true`** if all field are valid, **`false`** if any field is invalid